 Do not be shy about asking about costs.
 You will save money in the end.

-CHANGING OR FIRING YOUR LAWYER
+FIRING YOUR LAWYER

 Changing lawyers is a last resort to be avoided at all costs.